 Strengths: That aside, Casino Royale is everything you want from a Bond novel.
 The gambling scenes are intense; Vesper Lynd is up to Bond’s scratch in every way; SMERSH is at its most menacing; and Bond himself seems both capable and exposed.
 You could do worse than to start and end your Bond reading here.

 Weakness AND Strength: What I love about this one is the same thing that some might fault it for.
-It has the most unusual structure of any of the Bond novels.
+It has the most unusual structure of any of the James Bond books.
 We spend the first few dozen pages getting to know a badass Soviet hitman, and then he disappears for a hundred pages.
 Then we get to know a Russian double-agent and learn that she is going to try to bring Bond down, and then SHE leaves the story for a while.
 Bond himself doesn’t even appear until well into the book.
 The reader knows the basic outline of the scam SMERSH is trying to run on Bond, but not how it is going to play out or who we are supposed to trust.
 Throw in a ride on the Orient Express and some fisticuffs in Istanbul, and you’ve got just a great spy/thriller joyride.

-Strengths: Here it is, the Platonic ideal of a Bond novel.
+Strengths: Here it is, the Platonic ideal of James Bond books.
 A believable but larger than life ex-Nazi rocket scientist with an amazing name (Hugo Drax).
 A classic Cold War anxiety plot.
 A cool, collected, and smoking hot female intelligence agent that Bond respects, but also puts the A-level moves on.
 Henchmen whose bizarre uniformity actually makes sense.
 A gambling scene that, while not in a casino, is as satisfying as any car chase.
 Moonraker is everything you want from Bond.
 Unfortunately, the film of the same name is completely different, so don’t let that lesser-film infest this superior novel.
 It’s as crisp and hard-hitting as an ice-cold martini.

 Sign up for our newsletter to have the best of Book Riot delivered straight to your inbox every two weeks.
 No spam.
 We promise.